 We conclude that use of a diagnostic NDT for IBS is a promising option.
-Questions that need to be addressed are how well a NDT would distinguish between IBS and other GI disorders across a spectrum of symptom severity, how to streamline symptom recording without loss of diagnostic performance and what is the best amount of calories and possibly fermentable oligo-di-mono-saccharides and polyols in the test drink.
+Questions that need to be addressed are how well a NDT would distinguish between IBS and other GI disorders across a spectrum of symptom severity, how to streamline symptom recording without loss of diagnostic performance, and what is the best amount of calories and possibly fermentable oligo-di-mono-saccharides and polyols in the test drink.

 ARTICLE HIGHLIGHTS